ItsAtomTech/LiSyQ/README.md

 - **Arduino_ino** - this is where all Arduino sketches are placed
 - **DesktopApp** - This is where the VB Project is Located
-- **Scriptor** - If you are planning to build differnt native environment for the Project, you can use the source code of the web based only source files
+- **Scriptor** - If you are planning to build different native environment for the Project, you can use the source code of the web based only source files

 ## Features